abitravers1989/rps-challenge-improved-/README.md

 Some additional considerations:

 Following the rules of the previous challenge I have passed the object information (such as the players name) through as a global variable, instantiating the object through (self.instance and self.create).

+I hard coded the computer's choice (I won't spoil it here) and only allow one round to be played.
+I did this for simplicity as this is a learning exercise for me and I am focused more on understanding the flow of information than additional complexity.